 Q: How are Olde World Sailing Line cruises different from sailboat rides provided by other companies?

 A: Each cruise honors the golden age of sea travel, with its elegance, gracious service, and First Class entertainment aboard an authentic blue water sailing yacht.
 These are the qualities that make us unique as we work hard to forge long-lived memories for each of our VIP guests.
-Your voyage aboard Lionheart will be an extraordinary experience.
-We love seeing how many times our guests say “Wow”!
+Your voyage aboard Lionheart is “much more than a boat ride”.

 Q: Is there music aboard?

 A: Not only music – there be live music!
 And a state-of-the-art sound system.
-From the tall ships of centuries past, music played a pivitol onboard role on most ships, for work, crew morale, and pure pleasure.
+From the tall ships of centuries past, music played a critical onboard role on most ships, for work, crew morale, and pure pleasure.
 Sea shanties have been passed down for generations and have become an important part of our maritime heritage.
 Lionheart embraces and brings to life this legacy and the grand musical traditions of early 20th Century ocean liners.
-Kathryn is the past principal harpist of the Florida Orchestra and brings her Celtic Harp aboard each sailing – she’s the siren of the sea!

 Q: Is food available?

 A: On most of our competitor’s single-day sailing trips, customers are offered a bag of chips and soft drinks – if they’re offered anything at all!
 Aboard Lionheart you will be served surprise culinary delights that are beyond the ordinary.
-While only our special dinner cruises serve full 3-course meals with china, silverwear, and fine linens, remember that our mission is to pay tribute to the grand traditions of elegant sea travel… expect to be pampered.
-You won’t go away hungry on any Olde World sailing!
+While only our special dinner cruises serve full meals, remember that our mission is to pay tribute to the grand traditions of elegant sea travel… expect to be pampered.
+You won’t go away hungry!

 Q: What happens if we need to reschedule or cancel our Olde World Sailing Cruise?